w3f/polkadot-wiki-old/docs/polkadot/learn/basics.md

 Sovereign chain:

  - provides their own finality and consensus
- - block authorsip is completely independent
+ - block authorship is completely independent

 How to get started with cumulus?

  - Minimal modification of substrate chain you've already written
- - Cumulus, as its ready will be used to port it over w/ litle effort
+ - Cumulus, as its ready will be used to port it over w/ little effort

 GRANDPA - GHOST-based Recursive ANcestor Deriving Prefix Agreement